kubernetes-sigs/kueue/keps/79-hierarchical-cohorts/README.md

 With this proposal, the cohorts for organizations will set borrowingLimit to 0.
 Top level Cohort will contain all of these Cohorts, plus the "special" ClusterQueue, with borrowingLimit set to infinity.

+### Notes

+As Cohorts do not have finalizers, Cohort's deletion will be processed immediately.
+If this Cohort is referenced by any Cohorts or ClusterQueues, the deleted Cohort will still exist in Kueue, but will no longer provide any resources of its own nor have a parent Cohort.

+This immediate deletion could result the tree suddenly losing capacity, which, depending on configuration, may result in preemptions.
+Fixing this is not as simple as just adding finalizers - non-deletions (nodes changing parents or resources) may trigger this capacity loss as well.
+We may consider preventing a node from making a change which would result invalid balances - perhaps by requiring cordoning or draining some part of the tree before the change is executed.
+This requires further consideration and will not be included in the initial implementation.

 ### Risks and Mitigations